daniel5151/gdbstub/README.md

 -   When the `std` feature is enabled:
     -   `src/connection/impls/unixstream.rs`: An implementation of `UnixStream::peek` which uses `libc::recv`.
 This manual implementation will be removed once [rust-lang/rust#76923](https://github.com/rust-lang/rust/issues/76923) is stabilized.

+## Writing panic-free code

+Ideally, the Rust compiler would have some way to opt-in to a strict "no-panic" mode.
+Unfortunately, at the time of writing (2022/04/24), no such mode exists.
+As such, the only way to avoid the Rust compiler + stdlib's implicit panics is by being _very careful_ when writing code, and _manually checking_ that those panicking paths get optimized out!

+And when I say "manually checking", I actually mean "reading through [generated assembly](example_no_std/dump_asm.sh)".

+Why even go through this effort?

+- Panic infrastructure can be _expensive_, and when you're optimizing for embedded, `no_std` use-cases, panic infrastructure brings in hundreds of additional bytes into the final binary.
+- `gdbstub` can be used to implement low-level debuggers, and if the debugger itself panics, well... it's not like you can debug it all that easily!

+In conclusion, here is the `gdbstub` promise regarding panicking code:

+`gdbstub` will not introduce any additional panics into an existing binary, subject to the following conditions:

+1. The binary is compiled in _release_ mode
+    - Subject to the specific `rustc` version being used (as codegen and optimization can vary wildly between versions)
+    - _Note:_ different hardware architectures may be subject to different compiler optimizations.
+      - At this time, only `x86` has been confirmed panic-free
+2. `gdbstub`'s `paranoid_unsafe` cargo feature is _disabled_
+   - See the [`unsafe` in `gdbstub`](#unsafe-in-gdbstub) section for more details.
+3. The `Arch` implementation being used doesn't include panicking code
+   - _Note:_ The arch implementations under `gdbstub_arch` are _not_ guaranteed to be panic free!
+   - If you do spot a panicking arch in `gdbstub_arch`, consider opening a PR to fix it

+If you're using `gdbstub` in a no-panic project and found that `gdbstub` has introduced some panicking code, please file an issue!

 ## Future Plans + Roadmap to `1.0.0`